shakeelrao/cs350-docker/README.md

 docker run -v "$(pwd)/cs350-os161:/root/cs350-os161" -it 3uclid/cs350:1.0 /bin/bash
 ```

-This will create an interactive shell attached to the container.
+This will create an interactive shell attached to the container:

 ```
 root@dcc24ce3533d:~# ls